 19. With this new quota, the amount of space per visitor is 1.1 square meters (11.84 sq ft).

 21. New sections of the wall are still being discovered, even outside of China.
-A part of the wall was discovered with the help of Google Earth deep in the Gobi desert in August 2011.
+A part of the wall was discovered with the help of Google Earth deep in one of the most famous deserts in the world, the Gobi desert, in August 2011.

 22. The Great Wall of China has been put on the UNESCO world heritage list since December 1987.